 Vivian creates and maintains websites for EFF.
 Previously, she worked as a web developer in a technology and design cooperative where she built sites for social change organizations.
 Some of her other past projects include applying machine learning to birdsong and mapping Oakland campaign finance data.
 For fun she likes giving haircuts, reading about economics, cooking with friends, and writing to her pen pal.

 Bill is a long time activist, programmer, and cryptography enthusiast.
-He works on EFF's Tech Projects team as a software and security engineer, currently maintaining HTTPS Everywhere and Panopticlick.
+He works on EFF's Tech Projects team as a security engineer and technologist, currently maintaining HTTPS Everywhere and Panopticlick.
 He has also contributed to projects such as Let's Encrypt and SecureDrop.
-He talks to crowds of people on soap boxes and stages in far off places, and sometimes they listen.
-Sometimes, he does security trainings for organizations.
+Bill can be found talking to crowds of people on soap boxes and stages in far off places, or doing digital security trainings for organizations.
 He loves hacker spaces and getting together with other techies to tinker, code, share, and build the technological commons.
 Er spricht auch gern Deutsch!

 Mark Burdett is Senior Engineer at the Electronic Frontier Foundation.